eridien/vscode-function-explorer/README.md

  To the right of the name is a breadcrumb list showing the nesting in the syntax tree.
 This is the same as the breadcrumbs at the top of the editor except only recognized types are shown.

 When the breadcrumbs on the right are identical to the the function above, a ditto mark `"` is shown instead.
-This keeps the explorer from being covered with in crumbs.
+This keeps the explorer from being covered with crumbs.

  Here are js examples.
 To the right of each code line is the label seen in the explorer.